-Faculty members are recognized in their respective fields and have garnered recent awards, including the 2014 Rogers Prize for the best paper published in the British Journal for the History of Philosophy and a 2014 Best Paper by a Junior Scholar award at the Diverse Lineages of Existentialism Conference.
+Faculty members are recognized in their respective fields and have garnered awards, including the 2014 Rogers Prize for the best paper published in the British Journal for the History of Philosophy and a 2014 Best Paper by a Junior Scholar Award at the Diverse Lineages of Existentialism Conference.
 A number of faculty members in the religious studies program are affiliated with the Baltimore Hebrew Institute, located in the College of Liberal Arts.

-Towson’s Philosophy Forum and World Religions Roundtable are student-run, SGA-supported groups that promote discussion of various philosophical and religious issues.
+TU’s Philosophy Forum and World Religions Roundtable are student-run, SGA-supported groups that promote discussion of various philosophical and religious issues.
 The forums meet weekly and are open to all students.